 You can also earn extra entries by emailing your friends about the contest.
 Just make sure you send a copy of your email or receipt to me at Amberkatzes_book_blog at gmx dot net.

-Keep the contests going by using the Amazon links below and around the site!
+Keep the contests going by using the Bookdepository.com and Amazon.com links/Banners below and around the site.

-The contest will stay open until Sunday 20th of December 2009 4pm CET and the winner will be picked by a randomizer.
+The contest will stay open until 4pm on Sunday 17th June (Central European Time) and the winner will be picked by a randomizer.
 Entrants should check back to see if they have won.
 I do not hunt down winners and will pick new winners for any prizes not claimed within 7 days.